You like driving but you’re also a tech-geek. You might be wondering if there are any Mazda cars with Android Auto.

 The Android Auto compatibility goes further than Mazda itself.
 But you might be wondering why we’re talking about an Abarth in a Mazda article.
 And rightfully so.

-Maybe you haven’t noticed but the Mazda MX-5 Miata and the Fiat 124 not only resemblances but they share the multimedia system and underpinnings with the ND MX-5.
+Maybe you haven’t noticed but the Mazda MX-5 Miata and the Fiat 124 not only show some resemblances but they share the multimedia system and underpinnings with the ND MX-5.

 The Abarth 124 can also be upgraded using the Mazda part kit but this method is not official.